Testing Food Reactions Using The Coca Pulse Test

 Dr. Coca began tracking what she ate and how her pulse changed after each food.
 Eventually they compiled a list of all the foods that caused her pulse to accelerate and removed them from her diet.
 Not only did her angina disappear, but other health problems and symptoms she’d had went away as well.

 After this happy accident Dr. Coca began using this method of testing on other patients who all had similar results.
 Any food that caused a patients’ heart rate to increase was identified as a problematic food.
 When his patients removed these foods, their symptoms went away, and if the problematic foods were reintroduced, the same symptoms would reappear.
-He published his book The Pulse Test back in 1956 and to this day many well-respected practitioners, including my boss, Dr. Klinghardt, recommend this method for assessing food sensitivities and allergies.
+He published his book The Pulse Test back in 1956 and to this day many well-respected practitioners, recommend this method for assessing food sensitivities and allergies.

 So while it may take some time to test every food in your diet, it will be a lot simpler and more affordable to try this method out at home.
 Dr. Coca’s book is now public domain and you can read or download it here.
 His instructions are somewhat involved (detailed in part 7 of his book) but there is a simple method you can use to get the same information.
-Keep in mind that while this test is not a perfect science, it can be extremely helpful in determining which foods are causing stress to your body.

 The simplest method for this test is as follows: